-Butterflies also like to stick their long tongue into tubular flowers and take nectar from a variety of colorful blooms, both native and non-native.
-Some of their favorites include:
+You should also consider flowers that attract bees as there is a lot of overlap between the favorite plants of each species.
+Like bees, butterflies like to stick their long tongue into tubular flowers and take nectar from a variety of colorful blooms, both native and non-native.

 'There are some flowers which are so deep that they are much more accessible to butterflies and moths with longer tongues, such as phlox and dianthus.
 It is a good idea to plant a range of plants with different shapes that flower through the year,' explains Anthony McCluskey, project officer from Butterfly Conservation.